ManueleMontrasi523/Java-architecture-showcase/README.md

 ## Architecture & Structure

+This project is structured according to the **hexagonal architecture (Ports & Adapters)** pattern:

+- `core/` — Contains the domain logic, use cases, and interfaces (ports)
+- `adapter/` — Contains the adapters for external systems (REST controllers, database, messaging, etc.)
+    - `input/` — Adapters for incoming requests (e.g., REST, messaging receivers)
+    - `output/` — Adapters for outgoing interactions (e.g., database, messaging producers)
+- `application/` — Application configuration, startup, and integration
+- `batch/` — Batch processing components (if any)
+- `data/` — Sample data or scripts

+Other common packages:
-- `controller/` — REST endpoints and data validation
+- `controller/` — REST endpoints and data validation (as adapters)
-- `service/` — Business logic and application rules
+- `service/` — Business logic and application rules (in the core)
-- `repository/` — Database access layer
+- `repository/` — Database access layer (as output adapters)
 - `model/` — JPA entity definitions
 - `dto/` — Data Transfer Objects (request/response models)
 - `exception/` — Custom error handling
 - `validation/` — Custom validation handling

-The project is designed with a clear separation of concerns, following best practices for microservices and clean architecture.
+The project is designed with a clear separation of concerns, following best practices for hexagonal architecture and microservices.
 Error handling is centralized, and validation is enforced both at the backend and via custom logic.

 ## Practical Usage